 The recent slump is also reflected in a year-over-year 8.8% decline in the total market capitalization of the 25 biotechs with the highest “market caps” as of October 30.
 That overall figure stood at $918.85 billion, compared with $1.007 trillion reported by GEN’s “Top 25 Biotech Companies of 2017”, and the $1.047 trillion from GEN’s Top 25 of 2016.

 Total market cap of GEN’s top 25 companies has yo-yoed in recent years, having climbed to an all-time high of $1.225 trillion in GEN’s Top 25 Biotech Companies of 2015—published the very day Hillary Clinton touched off a biopharma stock sell-off by tweeting about her plan to prevent steep hikes in drug prices.

-Below is a list of 25 biotech companies, ranked by their market cap as of October 30, 2018 as furnished by the exchanges on which they trade their shares, or by other publicly available sources.
+Herein we present a list of 25 biotech companies, ranked by their market cap as of October 30, 2018 as furnished by the exchanges on which they trade their shares, or by other publicly available sources.

 Companies based outside the U.S. accounted for more than half (14) of the companies ranked on this year’s Top 25 list.
 The largest portion of overseas companies are the five biotechs based in China (including Hong Kong), followed by two companies based in South Korea; two headquartered in Ireland; and one each based in Australia, Belgium, Denmark, India, and Israel.
 One company on this list is headquartered in the U.S., but domiciled for tax purposes in the U.K. That leaves just 10 of the Top 25 biotechs that are domiciled in the U.S. in addition to maintaining key operations stateside.